kartoza/qgis-gea-plugin/docs/src/user/quickstart/quick-start.md

 - **Step 1: Visit the QGIS Website:** Open your web browser and go to the QGIS official website: [QGIS Download Page](https://www.qgis.org/download/).
 ![Download QGIS](./img/quick-start-11.png)

 - **Step 2: Choose Your Operating System:** On the download page, you will see options for different operating systems (Windows, macOS, Linux, etc.).
-Select the one that matches your operating system.
+Select the download option that matches your operating system.

     Click on the 1️⃣ `Download for Windows`.
-To view the versions for download.
+To view the versions available for download.

     - **Choose Your Version:** On the download page, you will see multiple versions of QGIS.
 Choose the version that is recommended for your needs.
-Generally, the Long Term Release (LTR) is recommended for most users as it is more stable.
-The Long Term Release for windows is (3.34 LTR) and the latest version for the windows is (3.38).
+Generally, the Long Term Release (LTR) is recommended for most users as it is the most stable version.
+Download the LTR.

     ![Download QGIS](./img/quick-start-12.png)